Frequently Asked Questions Regarding Our ELLs & ESL/Bilingual ProgramAre all the students in bilingual education immigrants?

 - whose difficulty is speaking, reading, writing, or understanding the English language may be sufficient to deny the individual the ability to meet the State’s proficient level of achievement on State assessments described in Section 1111(b)(3) and the ability to successfully achieve in classrooms where the language of instruction is English; or the opportunity to participate fully in society.”

-Parents have the right to refuse the Bilingual or ESL program for their child.
-Waivers are signed by those parents who refuse the Bilingual or ESL Programs at the time of enrollment.
+Parents have the right to refuse full time or part-time Bilingual programs for their child.
+Waivers are signed by those parents who refuse at the time of enrollment.
 Parents also have the right to withdraw their child after he or she has been placed in one of our programs.
-Parents can either request a waiver to be sent out by mail or by coming to the district office to sign the waiver.
-Immediately the school is notified of the change in program placement.
+The school is notified of the change in program placement.
 Student’s records are updated on the CIMS/AS400 and a copy of the waiver is sent to the school to be placed in the cumulative folder.
 Students that have a waiver are held to the general program standards for instruction, assessment, and promotion.

 What is the ESL Pull-Out program?
 How does it work?
 Who is in it?

-Bilingual Education Program, Pull Out (Part Time) Designed for Spanish students that obtain a level higher than 3.5 but less than 4.2 in reading and writing in English or an overall level of English below 4.8 on his/her language proficiency evaluation.
-If a child is in elementary (kindergarten through fifth grade), he/she will be enrolled in the school that corresponds to him based on his/her address (the district has 12 elementary schools) and will receive English as a Second Language services.
+Part-Time Bilingual Education Program: Designed for Spanish speaking students that obtain a level higher than 3.5 in reading and writing in English or an overall level of English below 4.8 on his/her language proficiency evaluation.
+If a child is in elementary (kindergarten through fifth grade), he/she will be enrolled in the school that corresponds to him based on his/her address (the district has 12 elementary schools) and will receive part-time bilingual services.

 What is the goal of the bilingual program?
 Will my child read in 2 languages?

-What kind of programs do VVSD have to address the needs of our ELLs?
+What kind of programs does VVSD have to address the needs of our ELs?

 VVSD meets the needs of our K-12 student population with limited English proficiency through various programs: